wookey-project/ewok-kernel/doc/debug_sched.rst

    * the task reaches the task slot length
    * an interrupt arises, requiring an ISR execution
-   * the task voluntary yields
+   * the task voluntarily yields
    * the task executes an asynchronous syscall (IPC or CFG)

 When the scheduler is executed, it selects the next task (starting with the